tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 !include(polygen-spec_inc_lex.markdown)

-Bare in mind that also the space character can used as terminal symbol within quotes.
+Bear in mind that also the space character can used as terminal symbol within quotes.

-## Escape sequences
+## Escape Sequences

 The `Nonterm` regular expression of [@sec:lexical-rules] considers a backslash within quotes as the escape character.
 A terminal symbol within quotes may contain any of the following escape sequences: